sktroost/PyPeg/README.md

 -libffi-dev (pypy requirement) (installed in ubuntu by opening a terminal and typing sudo apt-get install libffi-dev) -pypy source (https://bitbucket.org/pypy/pypy/src)

-A more detailed installation guide will be available soon.
+A more detailed installation guide may be available soon.

 --On what platforms does it run?--
 Currently x86-Linux only.